nesi/puppet-puppet/README.markdown

 * **var_dir**: This sets the puppet working directory that contains cached data, configurations and reports.
 The default is `/var/lib/puppet`.
 * **ssl_dir**: This sets the directory where puppet stores SSL state, including certificates and keys.
 The default is `/var/lib/puppet/ssl`.
 * **run_dir**: This sets the `rundir` setting in the `agent` block of the puppet conf.
 The default setting is `/var/run/puppet`.
-* **fact_path**: This sets the directory where facter facts are stored.
+* **fact_paths**: This sets a directory or list of directories where facter facts are stored.
 The default is `$vardir/lib/facter:$vardir/facts` which should resolve to `/var/lib/puppet/lib/facter:/var/lib/puppet/facts`.
-* **module_path**: This sets the directory or list of directories that Puppet will use for the module path.
+* **module_paths**: This sets a directory or list of directories that Puppet will use for the module path.
 The default is not set.
-For Puppet version 3.5.0 or later the special variable `$basemodulepath` can be set to include the appropriate module path.
+For Puppet version 3.5.0 or later the special variable `$basemodulepath` can be used to include all the default module paths.
 * **template_dir**: This sets where puppet file templates are found.
 The default is `$confdir/templates` which should resolve to `/etc/puppet/templates`.
 For Puppet version 3.5.0 or later setting the template directory is depreciated and will throw a warning.
 * **server**: This sets the name of the puppetmaster in the server value in the agent block.
 The default value is `puppet`.
 * **agent**: This enables the puppet agent daemon if set to `true`.
 The default is `false`.
 The parameters following this are specific to configuring the agent daemon and will not appear in the `puppet.conf` file if the agent is not enabled.